Visual Design + Web Develpment

 It's Not Rocket Science, Right?

 This was a very exciting opportunity to work for the NIST FIB SEM user group to create a cohesive visual identity, and build out a site that would provide a platform for scientists to share information and discover collaborative opportunities.
-In order to better understand the design process itself, it’s crucial to wrap your head around the basic idea of what FIB SEM is.
-Simply put, it’s an emerging imaging approach in biology that allows scientists to peer into cells in 3D.
-FIB SEM microscopes use a focused ion beam to expose a surface that can then be cross-sectioned and reconstructed into a 3D modeled version of the object being studied.
+In order to better understand the design process itself, it’s crucial to first look at what FIB SEM is.
+Simply put, FIB SEM is an emerging imaging approach in biology that allows scientists to peer into cells in 3D.
+FIB SEM microscopes use a focused ion beam to expose a surface that can then be cross-sectioned and reconstructed into a 3D-modeled version of the object being studied.

 Check out the site: fibsem.net